How COVID-19 Lockdowns Have Impacted Credit Card Debt

 We start by looking at the trend in balances over the last three years.
 Every state has similar trends with different off-sets.
 Beginning in April 2020, non-typical values of average credit card balances are observed across all 50 states.
 Balances decreased significantly that month, whereas April is traditionally the first month in a sequence of monthly balance increases.
 As of September 2020, average credit card balances are still decreasing, though the trend has begun to level off.

-Figure 1.
+Figure 2.
 Average credit card balance over time (Month/Year) from July 2017 to September 2020.

 Any combination of economic uncertainty, loss of employment, reduced consumer spending and loan accommodations could have caused this decrease in balance.

 Three Lockdown Categories Yield Different Results